kaiyu-liu/PyBoard/README.md

 # PyBoard
-A project to help to use Python in STEM projects easily
+A project that helps to use Python in STEM projects easily.
+The project is based on PyMata and makes the APIs as close to the functions in Arduino as possible.

+== Installation

+python setup.py install

+== Usage

+Please look at the examples folder to see how it works.

+== License

+GPL v3